Helx-Services/.github/profile/README.md

 ## Useful Resources
 Any useful development resource for a repository will be displayed in the repository's README file.
 Regularly check the documentations of all repositories you have access to for updates.

-Kickstart your contribution career by visting any repository your team has access to and readding the docs.
+Kickstart your contribution career by visting any repository your team has access to and reading it's docs.

 Cheers to collaboration and achievements.🎉